-- Protection under applicable privacy laws (e.g. Title IX & FERPA) - To be informed of the University's complaint handling and disciplinary process - To the presence of an advisor they may advise but may not participate unless responding to a direct question from the hearing officer to the advisor - An opportunity to respond to findings - To be informed of the outcome
+- Protection under applicable privacy laws (e.g. Title IX & FERPA) - To be informed of the University's complaint handling and disciplinary process - No notice when an investigation is initiated simultaneously in writing - To the presence of an advisor of choice - An opportunity to respond to findings - To be informed of the outcome

-Preliminary Assessment & Investigations
+Preliminary Assessment

-- The designated University official will review the complainant's report. - Contact between the two parties will be limited to the extent possible given the circumstances - If a formal investigation is opened, the University official will seek and review relevant evidence. - At the conclusion of the interviews, the University official will prepare a report of the findings of the investigation and both parties will be notified. - During any stage of the investigation, if the respondent is determined to pose an imminent threat of harm or disruption to the campus community, the University official may initiate an interim disciplinary action.
+- OIED will review all reports that the sexual misconduct policy was violated. - OIED sends in writing information to the named victim that includes reporting options, the availability of supportive measures, evidence preservation information, and pertinent policies. - Contact between the two parties will be limited to the extent possible given the circumstances - If an investigation is opened, the University will also seek and review relevant evidence. - At the conclusion of the investigation, the University will prepare a report and both parties will be notified. - When an investigation is initiated and during any stage of the investigation, if the respondent is determined to pose a threat to the physical health or safety, the University may initiate an interim action in the form of student emergency removal or employee administrative leave.